kyma-project/website/content/blog-posts/2022-06-30-release-notes-2.4/index.md

 See the overview of all changes in this release:

-- [Application Connectivity](#application-connectivity) - Application connectivity adjusted to Service Catalog removal, Application Gateway support for mTLS-OAuth
+- [Application Connectivity](#application-connectivity) - Application Gateway support for mTLS-OAuth
 - [Eventing](#eventing) - Introduced NATS Jetstream as the default Eventing Backend
 - [Observability](#observability) - Kiali upgrade to 1.51.1
 - [Serverless](#serverless) - Added support to NodeJS16, improved scheduling of Function build jobs